"Tropheryma": History of the name

+The genus name Tropheryma arises from the Greek words for trophe ("nourishment") and eryma ("barrier"), referring to the bacterium's ability to cause malabsorption.

 Genome structure

 Several strains of "T. whipplei" have been sequenced.

+"T. whipplei" is deficient in the genes for energy metabolism and amino acid synthesis, hence its host-dependent life cycle.
+A large chromosomal inversion and the presence of a common, highly conserved repeat is revealed in the genome of "T. whipplei", resulting in the expression of different subsets of cell surface proteins, representing a potential mechanism for evasion of the host immune responses.

 Genomes of intracellular or parasitic bacteria undergo massive reduction compared to their free-living relatives.
-With a genome size of less than 1 Mb, "T. whipplei" is a prime example of genome reduction among Actinomycetota.
-Other such examples include Mycoplasma for Bacillota (the low G+C content Gram-positive), Rickettsia for Alphaproteobacteria, and Wigglesworthia and Buchnera for Gammaproteobacteria.
+With a genome size of less than 1 Mb, "T. whipplei" is currently the only known reduced-genome species in the Actinomycetota.
+Other examples of reduced genome bacteria include Mycoplasma for Bacillota (the low G+C content Gram-positive), Rickettsia for Alphaproteobacteria, and Wigglesworthia and Buchnera for Gammaproteobacteria.

-Some of the largest virions like Megavirus chilense, Pandoravirus, Pithovirus and Mimivirus are comparable in size to miniature bacteria like "T. whipplei" and Rickettsia conorii.